 Even those students not operating the branch benefit.
 In many cases students can open their own savings accounts to deposit earnings from part-time jobs, allowances, etc.

-RFCU currently operates in-school programs at Hartselle, Decatur, and Austin High Schools as well as Alabama A&M University and Calhoun Community College (opening Jan 2019).
-This is a cooperative effort between RFCU and school administrators, school board members, and school district officials.
+Redstone currently operates in-school programs at Hartselle, Decatur, Austin, Bob Jones, James Clemens, Hazel Green, and Blackman High Schools, as well as Alabama A&M University, Calhoun Community College, and the University of Alabama in Huntsville.
+This is a cooperative effort between Redstone and school administrators, school board members, and school district officials.

 Are you ready to join the credit union that puts you first?
 Become a member of the Redstone family and you’ll start enjoying the great rates, personalized financial advice, and excellent customer service Redstone is known for.